amida-tech/ADS/utils/README.md

 - Excel file containing the following columns:'Code Set', 'Code', 'Code Description' and 'In CDW' + any other columns.

 ## Warnings/Discrepancies
+- Abstain from running code in Jupyter Notebooks.
+There is a bug causing some CPT codes to not be identified.
+VSCode is highly preferred.
 - Run this script before adding additional CDW codes, and double check results.
 It's possible that additional codes pulled when running `Additional_NDC_Keyword_Search.sql` will appears as "No" in the output file.
 However, these codes should be marked "Yes" if they were the results of our SQL query.
 - Code labeled 786.50 in the CDW, but in the arrythmias dataset it was 786.5.
 Value is not identified by the script but is in the CDW